UPPMAX/UPPMAX-documentation/docs/cluster_guides/bianca_file_transfer_using_rsync.md

 mount_wharf sens2016001
 ```

-The password here is your UPPMAX password and your UPPMAX 2FA.
+The password is your normal UPPMAX password directly followed by
+the six digits from the [the `UPPMAX` 2-factor authentication](https://www.uu.se/en/centre/uppmax/get-started/2-factor).
+For example, if your password is `VerySecret` and the second factor code is `123456`
+you would type `VerySecret123456` as the password in this step.

 Now a folder called `sens2016001` is created.